SynBench: A Benchmark for Differentially Private Text Generation: Empirical Results Analysis

-Discounting for random/majority baseline performance and calculating the overall improvement over baselines (capped by performance on real data), we rescale this score to range $[25\%, 79\%]$/$[-6.9\%, 62\%]$ without privacy guarantees for DP-Gen/Aug-PE, where the negative value indicates that, in some cases, model performance falls below the baseline.
-With differential privacy guarantees ($\epsilon \leq 4$), the maximum observed improvements are capped at $54.5\%/58\%$ for DP-Gen/Aug-PE, which reveals that, while privacy-preserving methods can still yield substantial gains over naive baselines, their achievable improvements are inherently limited compared to non-private settings.
+After discounting random/majority baselines and measuring improvement over these baselines (capped by performance on real data), the rescaled improvement ranges without privacy guarantees are $[-5.21\%, 61.78\%]$, $[40.18\%, 93.84\%]$, and $[-11.59\%, 61.83\%]$ for \textsc{DP-Gen}, \textsc{Aug-PE}, and \textsc{DP-Dfs}, respectively, where negative values indicate performance below the baseline.
+With differential privacy ($\epsilon \leq 4$), the maximum observed improvements drop to $48.61\%/39.01\%/17.83\%$, showing that while DP methods can still outperform naive baselines, they fall short of the non-private ceiling.

-An analysis of per-dataset performance, considering the maximum improvement under different privacy guarantees, shows substantial variability across methods and domains.
-DP-gen exhibits the lowest improvement on the \textsc{AsyLax} dataset (-31\%) and the highest on \textsc{Lc37Fnd} (33\%).
-AUG-PE performs worst on \textsc{HoC} (1.85\%) and best on \textsc{PsyTAR} (52\%).
-These findings indicate that the effectiveness of differentially private text generation methods varies across domains.
-Notably, even within the medical domain, AUG-PE achieves its greatest improvement on the gated-access \textsc{PsyTAR} dataset but the least on a public short-text dataset \textsc{HoC}, suggesting that dataset characteristics significantly impact performance.
-It should be noted, however, that gated access does not provide a strict guarantee against information leakage to large language models.